Latest news

 Meanwhile, the Iranian media are forbidden from mentioning the name of a twice-elected president, Mohammad Khatami, who is banned from leaving the country or attending public events.
 The local press must refer to him obliquely as the “reformist leader” or the “head of the government between 1997 and 2005”.

-Another former president, Akbar Hashemi Rafsanjani, was sent a pointed message when the authorities jailed his son and daughter.
 “The reformist leaders are under siege and under pressure not to come to the public.
 Many of them are banned from many things,” said Mohammad-Reza

 Khatami, a leading reformist who served as Deputy Speaker until he was banned from seeking re-election in 2004.
 His party, the Islamic Iran Participation Front, was shut down six years ago.